sap-tutorials/Tutorials/tutorials/cp-aibus-dox-ui-gen-ai/cp-aibus-dox-ui-gen-ai.md

     <!-- border -->![LLM](ready.png)

-8. Click the document row and **Extraction Results** to see the information extracted from the document using LLMs and the schema that you created.
+8. Access the document by clicking on it.
+Click **Extraction Results** to see the information extracted from the document using LLMs and the schema that you created.

     <!-- border -->![LLM](results.png)